jonstuebe/jonstuebe.com/data/posts/controlling-wemo-switches-from-a-mac.md

 ---
-title: Controlling Wemo switches from a mac
+title: Controlling Wemo Switches From A Mac
 summary: >-
   So bit of a long intro, but I have a set of KRK audio monitors that I've had for years and love.
 However, they run into my computer through an audio